 ADRENE PEROM (1999, now deceased): She was a Friend of the Community whose North Side gay bar, Big Red's, nurtured Chicago institutions in their growth during the 1970s and 1980s.
 She sponsored sports teams that were supportive social milieux for hundreds, held countless fundraisers, worked with other business owners, and helped to start and supported Chicago House.
-Born in 1935, she died in 2000.
+Born in 1935 in Chicago as Adrene Bodenstein. she died in 2000.

 LAIRD PETERSEN (2006, now deceased): A Chicago native, he contributed more than 25 years of service to LGBT communities, helping to raise more than \$12 million for community-based organizations, working with Center on Halsted, on HIV/AIDS issues, and with Equality Illinois, and volunteering for numerous other organizations.
-He had been diagnosed with HIV for more than 27 years and died in 2010 at age 53 in Richmond, Virginia, where he had moved with his partner of 16 years and became director of social services for the Fan Free Clinic.
+Born in Evanston in 1957, he had been diagnosed with HIV for more than 27 years and died in 2010 in Richmond, Virginia, where he had moved with his partner of 16 years and became director of social services for the Fan Free Clinic.